microsoft/LightGBM/docs/GPU-Windows.rst

 -----------------------

 Installing the appropriate OpenCL SDK requires you to download the correct vendor source SDK.
-You need to know on what you are going to use LightGBM!:
+You need to know what you are going to use LightGBM!:

 -  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED)